Rogue River Steelheading - Oregon

 Black Bar Lodge

-Lodging: You'll stay at three comfortable, historic lodges on the Rogue – Black Bar Lodge, Marial Lodge, and Illahe Lodge.
-Hot showers, a warm fireplace, comfy beds with sheets, and two guests per room or cabin.
+Lodging: You'll stay at three comfortable and historic lodges on the Rogue—Black Bar Lodge, Marial Lodge, and Illahe Lodge.
+All offer hot showers, cozy fireplaces, comfy beds with fresh linens, and two guests per room or cabin.

 Cabin Black Bar - First Night

-First Night: You will float to the shore of Black Bar Lodge, where you can enjoy a delicious Dutch oven BBQ dinner and a hearty breakfast prepared by your guides.
-When it's time for lights out, you'll stay in log cabins with a private bathroom.
-At Black Bar, you'll experience some of the brightest stars in the night sky.
+First Night: You’ll float to the shore of Black Bar Lodge, where your guides will prepare a delicious Dutch oven BBQ dinner, followed by a hearty breakfast the next morning.
+Accommodations include cozy log cabins, each with a private bathroom.
+As night falls, you’ll experience some of the brightest, most breathtaking stars in the night sky—an unforgettable highlight of your stay at Black Bar.

 Marial Lodge